ray-chew/pyBELLA/Readme.rst

 Quickstart
 ==========
-This is a brief introduction on how to use the RKLM-Py code.
+This is a brief introduction on how to use the RKLM-Py code based on [BK19]_.
 By the end of this document, you should

 1. have installed the dependencies necessary to run RKLM-Py,
 2. have ran a test simulation, and